 Planning for Succession Events

 Planning is of primary importance for a business concerning its succession events.
-Most businesses formulate a well-documented plan when it comes to succession events – planned in full confidence with a legal team and is kept updated every now and then.
+Most businesses formulate a well-documented plan when it comes to succession events – planned in full confidence with a legal team and kept updated every now and then.
 Planning for a succession event is of utmost importance because it is highly likely to be a sudden event.
-Such situations are most likely to arise followed by death, disability, or debt.
+Such situations are most likely to arise following death, disability, or debt.
 Hence, a succession plan can be very well considered to be a “will” for the business.

 Execution/Implementation of Plan

-Succession events are carefully executed through “wills” for the business, wherein the owner or successor succeeds the business with a will, carefully detailing the allocation of power, leadership, assets, finances, and so on, following his or her exit.
+Succession events are carefully executed through “wills” for the business, wherein the owner succeeds the business with a will, carefully detailing the allocation of power, leadership, assets, finances, and so on, following his or her exit.
 The most common means by which a business succession is executed are as follows:

 1. Passing on the business to a successor

 In most family businesses, the successor is always the eldest family member following the succeeded.
 In other cases, it may be passed on to a senior-level manager or trustee of the company.
-The main advantage of such a practice is that there is minimum outside, or third-party involvement, while at the same time ensuring the business stays in the family or within the business circle.
+The main advantage of such a practice is that there is minimum outside or third-party involvement, while at the same time ensuring the business stays in the family or within the business circle.